Skip to content

 Humidity in the Amazon

 High humidity is the norm there.
-Taking breaks, drinking enough water, and structuring the day with less activity during the hottest part of the day often prove beneficial.
+Breaks, sufficient water, and a daily structure with less activity during the hottest part of the day are often advisable.

 El Niño and El Niño Costero